-SEO is an evolving science.
-While some of the core principles will presumably stick around forever, some of the more nuanced parts of it are subject to continuous change.
-As a result, many of the "proven" tactics people have used in the past -- keyword stuffing, link schemes, and so on -- are now the stuff of legends.
+Search engine optimization (SEO) is an evolving science.
+While some of the core principles may stick around forever, the more nuanced parts of it are subject to continuous change.
+As a result, many of the "proven" tactics people have used in the past -- keyword stuffing, link schemes, and so on -- are now the stuff of legend.

-Unless your organization benefits from having a dedicated SEO person who can work on this stuff day-in and day-out, keeping up with the latest changes in the world of SEO can be a struggle.
+Unless your organization benefits from a dedicated SEO marketing specialist who can work on this stuff day-in and day-out, keeping up with the latest changes in the world of SEO can be a struggle.
 But in the end, adjusting your strategy based on search ranking algorithm updates or changes in the way search results are displayed visually can be incredibly impactful on business results.

-Check out the SEO Myths guide to learn more about what changes you'll need to make with your SEO strategy moving forward.
+Check out the SEO Myths whitepaper to learn more about what changes you'll need to make with your SEO strategy moving forward.